Page Banner

 Permit Requirements

-Original Applications/Individual Permits
+Original Applications for Individual Permits

 Phase I large and medium MS4s were subject to the two-part permit application requirements found at 40 CFR 122.26(d).
 The fundamental portion of the application was the development of a proposed stormwater management program (SWMP) that would meet the standard of "reducing pollutants to the Maximum Extent Practicable (MEP)."
-Upon approval, the NPDES permitting authority (EPA Region IV at the time) incorporated the SWMP into an individual permit which was then issued to the MS4 operator.
-Stormwater management programs for Phase I large and medium MS4s include measures to:
+Upon approval, the NPDES permitting authority (EPA Region 4) incorporated the SWMP into an individual permit which was then issued to the MS4 operator.

 • Identify major outfalls and pollutant loadings.